DmitriBogdanov/UTL/docs/module_parallel.md

 Detached / blocking / awaitable parallel-for loop over an **iterator range** spanning `container.begin()` to `container.end()`.

-Like in the iterator case, loop body `f` can be defined both for a single iteration and as block.
+Like in the usual case, loop body `f` can be defined both for a single iteration and as a block.

 #### Parallel-reduce API